jhoelzel/jhoelzel.github.io/_posts/2023-05-01-Headless-Services.md

 ;; WHEN: Tue May 02 08:55:22 U
 ```

-As you can see in the Answer Section, all Ips of the replicas have been nicely returned to us.
-This will help us connect directly through them.
+As you can see in the Answer Section, all IPs of the replicas have been nicely returned to us.
+This will help us connect directly through them, however the hostname remains the same.
+Most DNS query programs will not make sure that you rotate the IP and will only connect the first one and provide no load balancing whatsoever.

 ### Using SRV records for service discovery